-LaTonya Wright

-Interim Director of Records and Registration
+LATONYA WRIGHT Director of Records and Registration Phone: 225-771-5340 2 Roosevelt Steptoe Drive Baton Rouge, Louisiana 70813

-Telephone: 225-771-5340

-2 Roosevelt Steptoe Drive

-Baton Rouge, Louisiana

-70813

-Activity: Southern University Law Center Admissions

-Objective: II.1: Ensure that the Law School Admissions Test (LSAT) median score for entering freshmen equal or exceed 143

-Indicator Name: Institutional Median LSAT Score

-Indicator LaPAS PI Code: 24936
+Program: Southern University Law Center Activity: Southern University Law Center Admissions Objective II.1: Ensure that the median Law School Admissions Test (LSAT) score equals or exceeds 147.
+Indicator Name: Institutional Median LSAT Score Indicator: LaPAS PI Code: 24936

-1. Type and Level: Output, Key

-- 2. Rationale, Relevance, Reliability: The Law School Admissions Test (LSAT) predicts the success of applicants in the first year of law school.
+- 1. Type and Level: Output, Key - Rationale, Relevance, Reliability: The Law School Admissions Test (LSAT) predicts the success of applicants in the first year of law school.
 The test is an important part of the law school admission process in the United States.
 It provides a standard measure of acquired reading and verbal reasoning skills that law schools may use as one of several factors in assessing law school applicants. - 3.
 Use: The indicator is used as one of several measures of an applicant's likelihood of success in the first year of law school. - 4.
 Clarity: The LSAT is the Law School Admissions Test - 5.
 Data Source, Collection and Reporting: The information will be retrieved from Southern University Law Center's admissions records on entering students.
 The information is very accurate.
 The Law School Admissions Council administers the test and distributes the data. - 6.
 Calculation Methodology: The indicator will be calculated by identifying the LSAT score of all entering freshman and calculating the median score. - 7.
 Scope: The indicator is the aggregate of all entering freshman students. - 8.
 Caveats: The Law Center engages in a full file review of all applicants.
 The LSAT is one of many factors involved in the admissions process.